Australian Government Stimulus Package

 The Boosting Apprenticeship Commencements (BAC) scheme is designed to support employers to engage more apprentices and trainees and is part of the COVID-19 economic recovery plan.

-The new BAC subsidy (effective since 5th October 2020) is in addition to the Supporting Apprentices and Trainees (SAT) subsidy for employers of apprentices and trainees who have been employed since January 1, 2020.
+The BAC subsidy (effective since 5th October 2020) is in addition to the Supporting Apprentices and Trainees (SAT) subsidy for employers of apprentices and trainees who have been employed since January 1, 2020.

 Can your Business Apply for BAC for an existing worker?